On the Trail with Mom

 When my Mom and Dad were both diagnosed with Alzheimer's disease in 1996, I was floored.
 I went from anger to fear

 to being confounded and overwhelmed by everything that now had to be considered to take care of them.
 Although I had

 a younger brother and sister and three young adult sons, and other family members who could help, I was ultimately responsible

 for making all the decisions concerning their wellbeing.
-My goal was to keep Mom and Dad at home together as long as possible.
+My goal was to keep Mom and Dad at home together as long as

-was not good.
+their physical appearance was not good.
 One evening Dad walked away from home when the fog outside was so thick that

 we feared we'd never find him.
 He was found much later walking along a country highway.

 all avenues for assistance, one of the most heart wrenching decisions I have ever had to make was to move Mom and Dad to an

 Alzheimer Home.
-I remember that devastating feeling the first time I had to leave them and how the
+I remember that devastating feeling the first time I had to leave them and how the people living in

-short term, and as soon as I could I would move them some place else.
+as soon as I could I would move them some place else.

-During that period
+During that period I had

-her help I was able to move Mom into one of the homes for ladies and Dad temporarily into the one for men.
+help I was able to move Mom into one of the homes for ladies and Dad temporarily into the one for men.
 By that time

 Dad was not even aware of who Mom was, and he could no longer walk.
 I later discovered that he had been over medicated,